shirdekel/phd_thesis/README.md

 # Shir Dekel's PhD Thesis

 This repository contains the code that was used to compile the thesis document.
+The PDF version of the thesis document is at `compiled_thesis/thesis.pdf`.
 The `{targets}` package was used to run everything as a reproducible pipeline.
 `_targets.R` contains each step of the pipeline.

 The thesis is made up of fourteen experiments.
 Seven of these are reported in